 - Ray Polk, President

-- Jim McCutchens, Vice President
+- Lacy Warren, Vice President

 - Judy VanDeventer, Secretary

 - Elaine Jackson

-- Lacy Warren

 - Robert Broadnax

 - Russell Wright

+- Robert Wall

 The board usually meets the second Thursday of the month at 6:00 p.m.
-In the event that large attendance is anticipated, the board will meet at the cafeteria of George Washington Carver Pre-K through 8 campus.
+In the event that large attendance is anticipated, the board may meet at the cafeteria of GW Carver School.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and outside the Administration office, and in the entryway of the school at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and on the board outside the Administration office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
-In emergencies, a meeting may be held with a two-hour notice.
+In emergencies, a meeting may be held with a one-hour notice.